-You can specify the units of measurement for Global variables, and for the values and equations that define the global variables.
+Specify units of measurement for Global variables, and for the values and equations that define the global variables.
 You can define the units in the Equations and modify dialog boxes for dimensions, and in PropertyManagers that support equations.

 Design Tables